Snowflake-Labs/sfquickstarts/site/sfguides/src/database_modeling_with_sqldbm/database_modeling_with_SqlDBM.md

 ### Generate CREATE script
 This option will generate a “create” script for deploying new objects (or overwriting existing ones depending on the generation options).

 2. Mark the check-box for the objects that you wish to create or use the search to find the desired ones.
+Ensure that the "Create" option is selected for "Schema" if this is your first time deploying the project.

 3. Set the _Generation Options_ in the right-hand panel according to what you wish to deploy.
 Here you can mark options such as create, drop (or both, which results in `CREATE OR REPLACE`) for individual object types and set general properties like Safe Scripts or quote options (i.e., double or empty).